How to see the forest despite the trees: Orienting graphs and hypergraphs

 A trivial observation is that a digraph is rooted $(k,l)$-arc-connected if and only if the digraph obtained by reversing all arcs is $(l,k)$-arc-connected.
-Because of the asymmetric role of tails and heads in a dypergraph, this observation does not extend to dypergraph.
+Because of the asymmetric role of tails and heads in a dypergraph, this observation does not extend to dypergraphs.
 For example a dypergraph on node-set $V:=\{r_0,s,t\}$ having the single hyperedge $V$ has a $(0,1)$-partition-connected orientation but it has no $(1,0)$-partition-connected orientation.

-In a paper of Guo et al. \cite{GLSTW2024} a hypergraph $H$ is called {\bf $h$-weakly-partition-connected} if $\sum [d_{\cal P}(Z) -1: \ Z\in {\cal E}] \geq h \cdot ( \vert {\cal P}\vert -1)$ for every partition $\cal P$ of $V$, where $d_{\cal P}(Z)$ denotes the number of members of $\cal P$ intersecting $Z$.
-By relying on this concept, they formulated a general conjecture concerning Reed-Solomon codes.
+In a paper of Guo, Li, Shangguan, Tamo, and Wootters~\cite{GLSTW2024}, a hypergraph $H$ is called {\bf $h$-weakly-partition-connected} if $\sum [d_{\cal P}(Z) -1: \ Z\in {\cal E}] \geq h \cdot ( \vert {\cal P}\vert -1)$ for every partition $\cal P$ of $V$, where $d_{\cal P}(Z)$ denotes the number of members of $\cal P$ intersecting $Z$.
+By relying on this concept, they formulated a general conjecture concerning Reed-Solomon codes \cite{R-S}.
 The question whether there is a good characterization of this property is answered in a more general form by the following result.

 \THEOREM [\cite{FrankJ50}] Let $H = (V, {\cal E})$ be a hypergraph with a root-node $r_0$, and let $k$ and $l$ be non-negative integers.